theparthway/docs/docs/developers/protocol/Protocol/EVM/AtomicSwap/Components.md

 - `amount`: The amount of tokens to be transferred.
 - `secretHash`: The hash of the secret used in the order.

+Allows the initiator to initiate an order with the specified parameters.

-It calls the internal `_initiate` function with the initiator as the sender address.
+1. It calls the internal `_initiate` function with the initiator as `msg.sender`.

 ### initiateWithSignature